Where Are Your Data Leaks?

 I came across an example of this while preparing my company’s GDPR strategy.
 I use WordPress for my professional websites, and came across an exposé on how the use of Gravatar on WordPress sites can inadvertently expose the names and email addresses of folks who have commented on blog posts or other content.
 While names and email addresses are not typically considered as sensitive as, for example, health information or financial data, those attributes are highly personalized and should be protected (especially in the shadow of GDPR).

-On a larger scale, Twitter and GitHub each discovered that they had been logging user passwords in plain text in some of their internal logs.
+On a larger scale, GitHub discovered that they had been logging user passwords in plain text in some of their internal logs.
 A California-based nonprofit inadvertently left unsecured an AWS S3 bucket containing millions of documents with highly sensitive information.
 Although there were no reported cases of misuse of data in these leaks, the fact remains that someone could have innocently stumbled across this data.

 I recall a situation with a former employer where my own personal information was being transferred in a highly insecure manner.
 I had visited our benefits office for a question regarding insurance, and our benefits rep contacted the insurance company to get an answer to my question.
 To do so, she had used my social security number to identify me, and had even put my SSN in the subject line of the email.
 Although nothing bad came of this event, such a data leak could have exposed me to identity theft, a fact that I politely but firmly pointed out to the parties that had exchanged the information in this insecure manner.